Using the Discovery Service

 What about finding books?

-To find a specific book, type the main words from the title and the author’s name in the search box.
+To find a specific book, type the main words from the title and the author’s name into the search box.
 The shelfmark (location on the library shelves) and the availability of the book will be displayed underneath the information about the book.

 Looking for information on a topic?

-The Full Text Online option includes material which might be available through a library subscription or free material, and could be an article from a journal, an entry in a reference book or an e-book.
+The 'Full Text Online' option includes material which will be available through a library subscription or freely available online, and could be an article from a journal, an entry in a reference book or an e-book.
 The link under each item will lead you through to the full text.

-What are "Additional Resources"?
+What are "Research Tools"?

-Additional Resources on Discovery subject pages
+Additional Resources

 All Library databases can be accessed directly via the Library web pages.